Imitation Learning from Purified Demonstrations: Methodology

 \subsection{Purification via Diffusion Process}

 We formulate $\mathcal{F}^\ast$ as a two-step purification as in the diffusion model, which includes forward and reverse diffusion processes.
 For the diffusion model, we adopt widely-used DDPM~\cite{ho2020denoising}.
-For simplicity, we use $x$ to represent the state-action pair $(s,a)$ in Sections 3.2 and 3.3 since we regard it as a whole during the purification process.
+For simplicity, we use $x$ to represent the state-action pair $(s,a)$ in the following subsections since we regard it as a whole during the purification process.

-Since the transformation $\mathcal{F}$ is a combination of forward and reverse diffusion processes, we train a diffusion model $\phi$ on optimal demonstrations from $\rho_{\pi_o}$ first.
-To simplify the formulation, we concatenate the state-action pair $(s, a)$ to construct the latent variable $x$ for the diffusion model $\phi$.
-Subsequently, we inject noises $\epsilon$ on $x$, where $i$ indicates the number of steps of the Markov procedure in the DDPM\footnote{In the analysis presented in the paper, $t\in[0,1]$ denotes the timestep in VP-SDE, which is a continuous value.
-We use DDPM, which is a discretization of VP-SDE~\cite{song2020score}, as the implementation of the diffusion model.
-The step $i$ in DDPM is a discrete value that varies from 0 to T-1.}, which can be viewed as a variable of the level of noise.
+\paragraph{Training Diffusion Model with Optimal Demos.} Since the transformation $\mathcal{F}$ is a combination of forward and reverse diffusion processes, we train a diffusion model $\epsilon_\phi$ on optimal demonstrations $x_o$ from $\rho_{\pi_o}$ first.
+To simplify the formulation, we concatenate the state-action pair to construct the latent variable $x$ for the diffusion model $\epsilon_\phi(x_i, i)$.
+Subsequently, we inject noises $\epsilon$ on $x_o$, where $i$ indicates the number of steps of the Markov procedure in the DDPM, which can be viewed as a variable of the level of noise.
 The goal of the diffusion model is to reverse the diffusion process (\textit{i.e.}, denoise), yielding the learning objective,